Selected unique state casts

 THE ONGOING REMAINS (3 PARTS)

 PART 1.
 THE EMISSARIES: KEEPERS OF OUR STORIES

-See installation documentation of The Emissaries: Keepers of our stories here.
+See installation documentation of The Emissaries: Keepers of our stories (Part 1) here.

-See selected documentation of The Ongoing Remains Parts 1, 2, 3 with accompanying text by Ross Gibson here.
+See Ross Gibson's text accompanied by documentation of The Ongoing Remains Parts 1, 2, 3 here.